vonschutter/RTD-Minecraft-Server-Manager/README.md

 # Ubuntu Minecraft Server Manager

 A minecraft server launcher script.
-Seting up your own Minecraft server on an Ubuntu server has never been easier!
+Setting up your own Minecraft server on Ubuntu has never been easier!
+Just launch the script and it will do the rest!

 ## Purpose:
 This is a tool to start and monitor a Java minecraft server.
 If the Ubuntu Minecraft Server Manager finds a minecraft server in the ~/bin/ directory in a users home folder, it will start it, and if it does not find a Minecraft server it will download one for you.
 BONUS: It will also announce the Minecraft server on the local network.